ethereum/remix-plugin/doc/engine/3-hosted-plugin.md

 5. Implements `removeView`

-We remove the view from the list, and remove focus if it had it
+We remove the view from the list, and remove focus if it had it.

 ```typescript
 removeView(profile: Profile) {